UWCubeSat/DubSat1/ref/canGettingStarted.md

 1. Determine which buffer received the message
 2. Get the message length
 3. Get the message data
-4. Get the message ID
+4. Get and decode the message ID
-5. Decode the message ID
-6. Clear Flag.
+5. Clear Rx Interrupt flag

 #### 1. Determine which buffer received the message